"Sometimes I feel like all I do is criticize and nag my children and husband--and myself!" -- Heather

 "The way we talk to our children becomes their inner voice." - Peggy O'Mara

-all have an inner voice.
+We all have an inner voice.
 Its job is to protect us.
-Often, it does this with warnings, judgments, criticism.
-That's why we sometimes call it the inner
+Often, it tries to do this with warnings, judgments, and criticism.
+That's why we sometimes call it the inner critic.

 Does your inner critic help you feel more relaxed, empowered, loving?